JamesGunawan/GFU/README.md

 Project Overview
 ================

 The GFU project is a web application designed to manage student, faculty, and admin profiles, course registrations, and authentication for a university system.
-It includes features like user signup, login, profile management, course enrollment, and dashboard views for different user roles.
+It includes features like user signup, login, profile management, course enrollment, and dashboard views for different user roles.(though the only one that's mostly functional is the student user)

 Technologies Used
 -----------------